BYU-ECEn-240-301-TAs/ECEn-240-301-grading/rubrics/labs/lab4.md

 ```4) Paste your Arduino code for Milestone 2 (20 points)```
 - 0 points if they didn't submit any code.
 Email or message them requesting it.
   - -5 points if they send the code.
-- -3 if their tau threshold is 25.
+- -3 if their TAU_THRESHOLD is 25.
 That means they didn’t change it.
+  - Some students have TAU_THRESHOLD defined but didn't use it in their isCapactivieSensorTouched() function.
+That is okay.
+Give them the points as long as they compare tau to something other than 25, e.g. (tau > 500), even if TAU_THRESHOLD is still defined as 25.
 - -5 if the capacitive sensor isn’t implemented correctly (i.e. not using analogWrite or something crazy)
 - -10 if the code obviously doesn’t work